Here are some of the reports, publications and conference presentations that SMRU Consulting have produced.

 Peer Reviewed Publications

 Joy, R, Wood J, Sparling C, Tollit DJ, Copping A, and McConnell B (In press) Harbor seal behavior and avoidance of an operational tidal turbine.
 Marine Pollution Bulletin.

-Malinka, C, Gillespie D, Macaulay J, Joy R, and Sparling C (In press) First in-situ passive acoustic monitoring for marine mammals during operation of a tidal turbine.
+Malinka, C, Gillespie D, Macaulay J, Joy R, and Sparling C (2018) First in-situ passive acoustic monitoring for marine mammals during operation of a tidal turbine.
 Marine Ecology Progress Series.